 “I actually wonder if this will open up the doors to…more international students…because of those who can’t afford to necessarily travel overseas,” said Hundreiser.
 “We know that affordability is an issue for not only American students, but also international students.”

 Priscilla C. still plans to study at Stanford, even with her concerns.
 So do her friends who also have plans to study in America.
 And even if there is a decrease in the number of international students, Altbach, Rim and Hundreiser all agree that it will not last long.

 “Students around the world still see the U.S. as one of the best higher education systems in the world, and the American society, even with the current problems that we face, as an attractive place to be,” Altbach said.

 I’m Dorothy Gundy.

 Pete Musto reported on this story for VOA Learning English.
 Ashley Thompson was the editor.

-This article appeared in Learning English on May 16, 2020
+Originally published in the Learning English on May 16, 2020.